provenance-io/provenance-docs/docs/quick-start/wallet-and-hash.md

 # Quick Start: Get a Wallet & Hash

+As a Provenance developer, you'll need to set up an account holding [Hash](/docs/discover/hash), utility token of Provenance Blockchain, in order to transact on the Blockchain.
+You'll use Hash to pay for the fees associated with submitting a transaction to the blockchain.
+(You don't need any Hash to query or view the blockchain.)

 ## What is a Wallet?

 Everyone who transacts on Provenance Blockchain has their own **[Account](https://docs.cosmos.network/v0.46/basics/accounts.html)**